Tips for Protecting Plants from Frost

 - Watering plants – Another way to protect plants is by watering them a day or two before the frost is expected.
 Wet soil will hold more heat than soil that is dry.
 However, do not saturate the plants while the temperatures are extremely low, as this will result in frost heave and ultimately injure the plants.
 Light watering in the evening hours, before temperatures drop, will help raise humidity levels and reduce frost damage.

 - Mulching plants – Some people prefer to mulch their garden plants.
 This is fine for some; however, not all tender plants will tolerate heavy mulching; therefore, these may require covering instead.
 Popular mulching materials that can be used include straw, pine needles, bark, and loosely piled leaves.
 Mulch helps to lock in moisture and during cold weather, holds in heat.
-When using mulch, try to keep the depth at about two to three inches.
+When using mulch, try to keep the depth at about 2 to 3 inches (5-8 cm.).

 - Raised beds for plants – Designing a garden with raised beds will also help guard plants against frost during cold temperatures.
 Cold air tends to collect in sunken areas rather than higher mounds.
 Raised beds also make covering of plants easier.